zackhanni/soundslikesoma/_blogs/reverse-ghost-reverb-audio-effect.md

 - Start by duplicating a vocal on an audio track, and cutting out everything except for the beginning word or syllable that you want the effect on.
 - Consolidate to the grid.
-- Reverse it the dry sound
+- Reverse the dry sound
 - Throw a BIG reverb on it.
 All the way wet.
 Turn up the reverb time.
 A longer tail will give you more flexibility to shorten or manipulate it later on.
 - Now, solo and export just this sound and bring it back into your program (If you are using Ableton Live, you can freeze and flatten that track instead of exporting it).
 - Reverse that audio and line it up in front of the original recording.